 Jan Elfers, Master of Arts in Applied Theology alum, will take on the role of interim executive director at Ecumenical Ministries of Oregon in June 2015.

 Join the Department of Graduate Religious Studies for presentation of Master's Thesis-Projects

-by the 2013 candidates for the Master of Divinity and Master of Arts of Applied Theology
+by the 2014 candidates for the Master of Divinity and Master of Arts in Applied Pastoral

 During the year-long process, the student works with a thesis adviser who is primarily responsible for assisting the student in the completion of the thesis-project.
 The student also selects a thesis reader, a person who is an expert in the subject matter of the student's thesis/project.
 The reader must be approved by a thesis committee, which is composed of the student's thesis adviser, the chair of the Department of Religious Studies, and the Religious Studies staff faculty.

 In the spring of the thesis year, the student submits the final draft to the thesis committee for review.
 Approval of the completed thesis by the committee is required for conferral of the graduate degree.

 Prior to the June hooding ceremony and commencement, the Graduate Religious Studies students and faculty gather for a presentation of the Master's Thesis-Projects of the year's M.Div. and MA in Applied Pastoral Theology candidates.
 The day provides the opportunity for graduating students to share with the learning community the outcome of their work in the thesis program.